anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 block cypher (example AES-NI), Random Number Generator or vector instructions.
 These functions are normally consumed in infrastructure software or applications by using enabled software libraries that run faster when custom CPU instructions for the execution of such functions are available in hardware and slower when these specific instructions are not available in hardware as only the general CPU instructions are used.
-Custom CPU instructions don’t need to be activated or life-cycle-managed.
+Custom CPU instructions do not need to be activated or life-cycle-managed.
 When scheduling workloads, compute nodes with such custom CPU instructions can be found by applications or an orchestrator using OpenStack Nova filters or Kubernetes Node Feature Discovery labels, or directly from the Hardware Management layer.